Shayan-PH/Shayan-PH/README.md

 - 👋 Hi, I’m @Shayan-PH
-- 👀 I’m interested in Linux
+- 👀 I’m interested in Web development and Trading
-- 🌱 I’m currently learning Linux and web development
+- 🌱 I’m currently learning java script and web development
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 Shayan-PH/Shayan-PH is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.